 Whether it’s people, appliances, or air conditioning (AC) systems, the better you know them, the better you are able to care for them.
-Our team at JMAC Plumbing and Air Conditioning knows air conditioners because it’s our business.
+Our team at JMAC Plumbing and Air Conditioning knows air conditioners, because it’s our business.
 We want to share just a little of our knowledge with you so you can extend the life of your air conditioner, avoid costly repairs, and save energy and money in Las Vegas.
+We are here to help you know your AC System!

 Many people believe air conditioners cool down the hot air in their homes in order to lower temperatures.
 However, air conditioners really move the heat from your home back outside, which results in cooler temperatures inside.